So let's talk...

 Let’s talk about

 Psychotherapy provides a therapeutic frame from which you can begin to explore your internal and interpersonal experiences and environment.
+The human brain is a social organ, safe and supportive relationships are the optimal environment for social and emotional learning.
 Talking within a context of professional, sustained and reliable support and acceptance promotes self-understanding, self-acceptance, a sense of ‘self’ and agency.
 The aim of psychotherapy is to foster a safe space and a therapeutic relationship where you can begin to attune to what is difficult.
-Psychotherapy supports the identification and expression of difficult or painful feelings, thoughts, beliefs and behaviours to promote understanding and integration and a better relationship with ourselves and those around us and is particularly helpful with managing any sort of trauma.
+Psychotherapy supports the identification and expression of difficult and/or painful feelings, thoughts, beliefs and behaviours to promote understanding, an increased ability to experience and tolerate thoughts and emotions previously inhibited, dissociated or defended against and a better relationship with ourselves and those around us.

 Let’s talk about